qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 17 Resources
 ============
-This links to an external file, with some development resources like Gimp .xcf files, and whatever else relating to this ‛Minifan’ layout.
+This links to an external file, with some development resources like Gimp .xcf files, pre-compiled hex files, …

 [Resources](http://socialism.nl/misc/minivan/ "Additional resources")